 How to keep healthy when travelling in South Africa?

-The standard of healthcare facilities in South Africa vary quite a bit to what we have here in Australia, so it is important you a prepared before heading off on your trip.
+The standard of healthcare facilities in South Africa varies – public hospitals are often lower standards than here in Australia, but private hospitals are generally better equipped.
+It is important you a prepared before heading off on your trip.

 - Register your trip with Smart Traveller